munificent/craftinginterpreters/book/resolving-and-binding.md

 We do allow declaring multiple variables with the same name in the *global* scope, but doing so in a local scope is probably a mistake.
-If they knew the variable already existed, they would assign to it instead of using `var`.
-And if they *didn't* know it existed, they probably don't intend to overwrite the previous one.
+If they knew the variable already existed, they would have assigned to it instead of using `var`.
+And if they *didn't* know it existed, they probably didn't intend to overwrite the previous one.

 We can detect this mistake statically while resolving.